Pavana-Krishna-360/HRMS/ARCHITECTURE.md

 # Dayflow - Human Resource Management System (Architecture Blueprint)

-This document serves as the single source of truth for the project architecture and work breakdown for the 8-hour hackathon.
+The current document serves as a source of truth for the project architecture and work breakdown for the 8-hour hackathon.

 ---